Mjohnwright/clock-bell-counter/README.md

 CLOCK TOWER BELL COUNTER

- *** There are some bugs in my code:
+ *** There are some bugs in my code ***

 1. front end input time validation not activated - not working completely yet

 2. time scenarios that do not end with :00 are not accounted for

 3. may be some other time scenarios I have not though of